NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

-      A :abbr:`Recurrent Neural Network (RNN)` is a variety of :term:`NN` where output nodes from a layer on a data-flow graph have loopback to nodes that created an earlier layer.
+      A :abbr:`Recurrent Neural Network (RNN)` is a variety of :term:`NN` where output nodes from a layer on a data-flow graph have loopback to nodes that comprise an earlier layer.
 Since the RNN has no "centralized" storage, this loopback is the means by which the ANN can "learn" or be trained.
 There are several sub-categories of RNNs.
 An :term:`LSTM`, for example, is a specific kind of "recurrent" ANN with a particular way of implementing